gorillalabs/sparkling/articles/tfidf_guide.md

 Now, create a new project named "tf-idf".

+{% highlight text %}
 ➜  tmp  lein new tf-idf
 Generating a project called tf-idf based on the 'default' template.
 The default template is intended for library projects, not applications.
 To see other templates (app, plugin, etc), try `lein help new`.
+{% endhighlight %}

 Now, open that project in your IDE of choice.
 Personally, I use IntelliJ/Cursive, but for the sake of this tutorial, let's use [Light Table](http://lighttable.com/), as a easy-going common denominator.
 We start by editing `project.clj`, adding a dependency to `[gorillalabs/sparkling 1.1.0]`.